 WCHRI members’ areas of research

-- developing early intervention and prevention strategies to reduce risk of chronic disease.
+- develop early intervention and prevention strategies to reduce risk of chronic disease.

 Children's health and well-being

-Improved pregnancy outcomes are only the beginning in improving children’s health.
-Children’s disorders often affect multiple organ systems.
-While some of these disorders may be individually rare, collectively they form the most common reason for families to seek care at the Stollery Children’s Hospital.
-Multiple areas of child health research are supported, including (but not limited to):
+Children's disorders collectively form the most common reason for families to seek care at the Stollery Children’s Hospital.
+We support multiple areas of child health, including (but not limited to):

 - Brain, neurodevelopment